SmartCook-App/front-end/README.md

 ### `yarn start`

-To work with emulators open [https://reactnative.dev/docs/environment-setup](React Native Documentation).
+To work with emulators see [React Native Documentation](https://reactnative.dev/docs/environment-setup).

-##Run the emulator
+## Run the emulator
 ### For android `yarn android`
 ### For ios `yarn ios`